grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/configuration-editor.md

 ### Testing the configuration in a backend data source plugin

+Backend data sources implement a [health check](../../introduction/backend.md#health-checks) endpoint that is used to test whether the configuration is valid or not.
 In the following example, the configuration editor form is populated with valid values then the `Save & test` button is clicked.
 Clicking `Save & test` calls the Grafana backend to save the configuration, then passes configuration to the plugin's backend health check endpoint.
 The test will be successful only if both calls yields a successful status code.

 ```ts title="configurationEditor.spec.ts"
 test('"Save & test" should be successful when configuration is valid', async ({